raminf/RoboNope/README.md

 - `module/ngx_http_robonope_module.so` - The compiled module
 - `conf/nginx.conf.example` - Example configuration
 - `examples/` - Example content and robots.txt

+The standalone build automatically detects your Nginx installation and configures the module accordingly.
+It provides detailed instructions for system-wide installation after the build is complete.

 ## Configuration